-Summary of Sexual Abuse Allegations against Father Leon Muroski:
+Summary of Sexual Abuse Allegations against Fr.
+Leon Muroski:

-Father Leon Muroski served the Diocese of Erie from 1960 through 2002.
+Fr.
+Leon Muroski was ordained a priest in 1960, who served in multiple parishes in the Diocese of Erie.
 Most of his ministry was spent serving in Special Ministry as an Administrator for the Diocese and working with young people aspiring to become priests at St. Mark’s Seminary.

 After 20 years of administrative duties, Muroski finally got his own parish.
-This ministry lasted from 1982 until 1995 but was abruptly halted when Muroski was accused of sexual misconduct while he was a Spiritual Director at the seminary.
+This ministry lasted from 1982 until 1995 but was abruptly halted when Muroski was accused of sexual misconduct while he was a Spiritual Director at the St. Mark’s Seminary.